google/or-tools/cmake/README.md

 **warning: Since these solvers require license and are proprietary, we can't test it on public CI and support can be broken.**

+### Enabling CPLEX Support

+To enable CPLEX support, configure with `-DUSE_CPLEX=ON` and `-DCPLEX_ROOT=/absolute/path/to/CPLEX/root/dir`, replacing `/absolute/path/to/CPLEX/root/dir` with the path to your CPLEX installation.
+`CPLEX_ROOT` can also be defined as an environment variable rather than an option at configure time.

+For ease of migration from legacy `make third_party` builds, CMake will also read the CPLEX installation path from the `UNIX_CPLEX_DIR` environment variable, if defined.

+### Enabling XPRESS Support

+To enable XPRESS support, configure with `-DUSE_XPRESS=ON` and `-DXPRESS_ROOT=/absolute/path/to/XPRESS/root/dir`, replacing `/absolute/path/to/XPRESS/root/dir` with the path to your XPRESS installation. `XPRESS_ROOT` can also be defined as an environment variable rather than an option at configure time.

 <a name="options"></a>

 ## CMake Options